Wow. Talk about surprised! :) After three and a half years of waiting, we are finally going to see our house on HGTV's "What You Get For The Money"!

 Over three months’ time, I got three brown recluse bites and my husband was bitten by a black widow.
 Random factoid of the day: brown recluses and black widows don’t respond well to pesticides, especially after they have established themselves in abundance around your home.
 They need to be totally saturated in the stuff, but they hide during the daylight hours.
 They will, however, find the time in their busy breeding schedule to come out at night and bite you while you sleep.
 If you didn’t already have arachnophobia, I apologize if you do now!

-that got through the cracks everywhere… let’s just say thank God I have four cats.
+But- that wasn’t the only type of critter that got through the cracks everywhere… let’s just say thank God I have four cats.
 I remember the first time I caught them all staring at the bottom of the refrigerator.
 They were all fascinated, and I couldn’t figure out what in the world they were doing!
 I posted a photo of the cats staring in a semi-circle on a decorating forum I’m a member of, and the girls on there told me exactly why they were staring at the bottom of the fridge.
 I thought I was going to pass out…

 In recalling all of this, spiders and all, I’m just laughing now- but it wasn’t funny back then.
 I mean, my pest control guy came out so often and we got so close that I didn’t even bother to be home when he sprayed every 10 days or so!

-regarding the legalities and where all that stood, there came a time when the house was uninhabitable.
+Despite anything regarding the legalities and where all that stood, there came a time when the house was uninhabitable.
 A contractor friend of mine had to break the news to me that the next episode of the “sinking house show” would feature the plumbing bursting under the concrete slab.
 Since it didn't (and never would) make sense to attempt to invest the almost 200K it would take to repair the house, it was time to go.
 I just didn’t know how I was going to do it.
 My heart, soul, and life savings was in that house.
 Or so I thought.

-unfortunately still rings true, but a funny thing happened on the way to the moving date… I found my heart again, and my soul started to sing the sweetest, most authentic and joyful song.
+The life savings part unfortunately still rings true, but a funny thing happened on the way to the moving date… I found my heart again, and my soul started to sing the sweetest, most authentic and joyful song.
 It was the song of “I AM”.

 “I AM” really began early in the year, before the major drama.
 I started realizing that the house was big, and I had a lot of “things”.
 It also dawned upon me that there had been times when I didn’t even go upstairs for two months.
 TWO months.
 I had no reason to!
 My husband and I truly lived in about one-quarter of a 3500 square foot house.
 That’s crazy.
 Crazy, I tell you!
 I AM crazy.